2022 Annual ESG Manager Survey: The ESG journey accelerates

 These findings align with our discussions with asset managers, which suggest that investors may be looking to substitute existing core allocations for sustainable strategies with ESG outcomes.
 Ultimately, investors' desire to align investments that are contributing toward positive environmental or social objectives with impact/thematic strategies has resulted in an uptick in momentum for this category across all asset classes.

-We believe it's important to distinguish between ESG integration and sustainable investing.
+We believe it's important to distinguish between ESG integration and impact investing.
 ESG integration is about incorporating ESG factors into an investment process in order to enhance the portfolio analysis.
-Sustainable investing is about seeking certain sustainability outcomes within a portfolio.
+Impact investing is about seeking measurable positive environmental and/or social outcomes within a portfolio.
 If an investor were to limit their investment universe based on certain exclusion criteria, then their portfolio outcome would also likely change.
 This is because if an investor constrains their investment universe materially, performance outcome will naturally be impacted, especially in a shorter time period.
 Therefore, we believe it's important for clients to understand the potential performance implications of sustainable investing.

-While ESG integration has reached universal recognition among the asset management community, there is still a wide range of views around how asset managers treat ESG considerations.
-To better understand the various views, we asked participants to identify the single biggest challenge of incorporating ESG-related information into a portfolio's construction.
+While ESG integration has reached universal recognition among the asset management community, there is still a wide range of views on how asset managers treat ESG considerations.
+To better understand the various views, we askedparticipants to identify the single biggest challenge of incorporating ESG-related information into a portfolio's construction.